Step by step toward a natural gas-free municipality by 2050

 Are you planning to renovate?

 Are you planning to have a new kitchen installed soon?
-That's a great time to switch to electric cooking.
-Get good advice about the electrical connection.
-Induction cooking may require modifications to your fuse box.
+That’s a great time to switch to electric cooking.
+Be sure to get expert advice on the electrical connection, as installing an induction cooktop may require modifications to your electrical panel.

-Don't want to switch to electric cooking right away, but are you renovating?
-Then have an electrical wire installed in the kitchen.
-That way, you can easily switch later on.
+If you don’t want to switch to electric cooking right away but are planning to renovate, have an electrical line run to the kitchen now.
+That way, you can easily make the switch later.

-Check whether your pans are suitable for electric cooking.
-You will need pans with a magnetic base.
+Check to see if your pans are suitable for electric cooking.
+You’ll need pans with a magnetic bottom.
 You can easily test this yourself with a magnet.

 Do you live in a rental property?

-You will hear more from your housing association or landlord if there are plans for your home.
-First, they will investigate the possibilities for making the homes natural gas-free.
+You will then hear from your housing authority or landlord if there are any plans for your home.
+First, they will explore the options for making the homes natural gas-free.

 More information

-Would you like to know more about saving energy, generating energy, or living without natural gas?
-Then make an appointment with our energy desk at .
+Would you like to learn more about saving energy, generating energy, or living without natural gas?
+Then make an appointment with our energy help desk at .

 Did you find what you were looking for?